Director, 2014-15: Paul Roback (MSCS), multilevel models, GLM, classification methods

 398 Independent Research

-Ideal for students interested in applying statistical models to economic problems, this course emphasizes theoretical foundations, mathematical structure, and applications of major econometric techniques, including ordinary least squares, generalized least squares, instrumental variables, simultaneous equation models, limited dependent variables, and time series techniques.
+Ideal for students interested in applying statistical models to economic problems, this course emphasizes theoretical foundations, mathematical structure and applications of major econometric techniques, including ordinary least squares, generalized least squares, dummy variables, non-linear transformations, instrumental variables, simultaneous equation modeling, and time series models.
 Students in the class complete a sophisticated economic research project of their choice.
-Prerequisites: Statistics 263 or equivalent preparation, and either Economics 261 or Economics 262, or permission of instructor.
+Prerequisites: ECON 261 and either ECON 263 or STAT 272 or permission of instructor.
 Offered annually.

 Mathematics 262 Probability Theory

 This course is an introduction to the the mathematics of randomness.
 Topics include probabilities on discrete and continuous sample spaces, conditional probability and Bayes' Theorem, random variables, expectation and variance, distributions (including binomial, Poisson, geometric, normal, exponential, and gamma) and the Central Limit Theorem.
 Students use computers in the exploration of these topics.
 Prerequisite: MATH 126 or MATH 128.
 Offered each semester.

 Students work in groups on substantial problems posed by and of current interest to area businesses and government agencies.
 The student groups decide on promising approaches to their problem and carry out the necessary investigations with minimal faculty involvement.
 Each group reports the results of its investigations with a paper and an hour-long presentation to the sponsoring organization.
 Prerequisite: Permission of instructor.
 Offered annually during Interim.

 Psychology 230 Research Methods in Psychology